 When Unit 731 was formed Ishii seemed the obvious candidate to run it and he was excited at the prospect of having free rein to continue his experiments and the unlimited resources with which to do so, especially the continuous supply of human materiel.

-In 1925, Japan had refused to sign the Geneva Convention Protocol which outlawed the use of biological weapons so not legally bound by any International Convention they felt free to experiment at will and many within the military thought that if the Western powers wanted to ban biological weapons it was because they did not want the Asiatic nations to be in possession of something that could threaten their dominion over them.
+In 1925, Japan had refused to sign the Geneva Convention Protocol which outlawed the use of biological weapons in warfare.
+Not legally bound by any International Convention they felt free to experiment at will and many within the military thought that if the Western powers wanted to ban biological weapons it was because they did not want the Asiatic nations to be in possession of something that could threaten their dominion over them.

 Japan also did not sign the Geneva Convention regarding the treatment of prisoner’s-of-war and as far as they were concerned a soldier who surrendered was beneath contempt and unworthy of life.

-His victims were to be prisoner’s-of-war, those deemed politically suspect by the Kempeitei and local peasants rounded up at his request.
+His victims were to be prisoner’s-of-war, those who deemed politically suspect were supplied by the Kempeitei in ample numbers, and any local civilians rounded up at his request.

-The local Chinese he considered racially inferior and they were regularly referred to as The Logs rather than as people not merely an indication of contempt but possibly humour.
+The local Chinese he considered to be racially inferior and they were regularly referred to as The Logs rather than as people, possibly an attempt at humour.

 Victims were subjected to vivisection without anaesthesia with limbs severed to study blood loss whilst other procedures included the injection of women with diseases such as syphilis and gonorrhoea, the forced aborting of pregnancy so as to study the foetus, whereas others were strung up by their heels to see how long it would take them to choke to death.